-Collinsworth is a game analyst for Sunday Night Football, earning an Emmy Award for Outstanding Event Analyst in each of the past six seasons.
+Cris Collinsworth is a game analyst for Sunday Night Football, earning an Emmy Award for Outstanding Event Analyst in each of the past seven seasons.

-Sunday Night Football has been the most-watched primetime show on television for three consecutive Sept.–May TV seasons (2011-14) and is on pace for a fourth consecutive #1 finish after the recently completed NFL season.
-Collinsworth served as an analyst for Super Bowl XLIX, the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history with an average of 114.4 million viewers, and Super Bowl XLVI, the most viewed program in U.S. television history at the time.
+Sunday Night Football has been the most-watched primetime show on television for four consecutive Sept.–May TV seasons (2011-15) — a first for a sports series.
+This past February, Collinsworth served as an analyst for Super Bowl XLIX, the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history (average of 114.4 million viewers).
+Previously he worked alongside Al Michaels on NBC for the telecast of Super Bowl XLVI, the most viewed program in U.S. television history at the time.

 The most honored studio analyst in sports television, Collinsworth served as a studio analyst and co-host of NBC’s critically acclaimed studio show Football Night in America since returning to the network in 2006, and co-hosted Super Bowl XLVI and XLIII’s pregame show.

-Collinsworth, who first joined NBC Sports from 1990-96, has won a total of 15 Emmy Awards – nine for Outstanding Sports Studio Analyst in addition to the six he garnered for Outstanding Event Analyst.
+Collinsworth, who first joined NBC Sports from 1990-96, has won a total of 16 Emmy Awards – nine for Outstanding Sports Studio Analyst in addition to the seven he garnered for Outstanding Event Analyst.

 Prior to joining Michaels in the Sunday Night Football booth, Collinsworth won the Emmy Award in 2008 for Outstanding Sports Personality, Studio Analyst for his work on Football Night in America.
 The year before, Collinsworth was awarded both Outstanding Sports Studio Analyst for his work on Football Night and HBO’s Inside the NFL, and Outstanding Event Analyst for his work on the NFL Network.
 He won Emmy Awards in 1998, 2002, 2003, 2004 and 2006 in the same category for his work on the Fox and HBO studio shows.
 He won his first Emmy Award in 1997 for his work on the NFL on NBC studio show.
 Collinsworth, known for his candid and insightful analysis, has received consistent critical acclaim throughout his broadcast career.